warmana/cloudant-docs-fork/source/includes/basics/_ccm.md

 Availability in [`cloudant.com`](https://cloudant.com/) regions is subject to demand.

-An isolated environment can be provided in a Softlayer data center, for an additional $5000 per month (indicative price, as at July 2016).
+An isolated environment can be provided in a Softlayer data center, for an additional $5000 per month (indicative price, as at August 2016).

 ### Support